austinschrader/bakery-web-gui-db/README.md

 1. Clone or Download this repository
 2. Navigate to the folder where you downloaded or cloned this repository
-3. Now open your terminal and navigate to Factory.Solution > Factory
+3. Now open your terminal and navigate to Shop.Solution > Shop
 4. Type in `dotnet restore` to download necessary packages
 5. Modify the file titled appsettings.json and input your MySQL password as the value for "pwd"
 6. Import the MySQL database